databasteknik/design/exercises_erd.md

 The database should also keep a record of times when each customer has accessed any gym facility.
 This may include multiple accesses from the same customer to the same facility at different times.

+## Advanced exercise 4
+A company needs help designing a database for managing the inventory and sale prices of a chain of stores.
+The description of the domain is as follows:
+- The chain contains multiple stores, each identified by its address.
+- Every product sold by the chain has its own name.
+- Every store has an inventory of products in the store, that is, how many items of each product they currently have in stock.
+- Products are sold in packages of different sizes.
+Different products are packaged in different sizes, for example one product could be sold in 5-packs and 10-packs, and another product only in single packs (size 1).
+- Each package size of a product has its price, so a 5-pack of a product could cost 20 and a 10-pack of the same product cost 35.
+The price is the same in all stores.
+- Discounts could be applied to particular size packages of a product, for example the 5-packs of a certain product could have a discount but not all other size packages for that product.
+Each discount should have a reduction and a description such as 25% and “Christmas sale”.
+There cannot be multiple discounts on the same pack size of a product but different size packages of the some product could have their own discount.
+- Some products have one other product as “best bought together with” that clients are recommended to also buy, for example when the client wants to buy a particular model of a Mac then he/she is recommended to also buy a certain external screen to maximise the experience.
+In these cases, even an extra discount for the second product is offered.